swiney/portfolio/_projects/04-character-customisation-systems.md

 * ***"No one wants to make more outfits because it's so annoying"*** : The process of adding new outfit variations was slow, error prone, and required multiple people across art/design/programming.
 The task was so daunting that we just didn't create anymore outfits.

-* **Outfit Definitions**: Pre-defining a character's outfit for specific uses in-game was done by a programmer.
+* **Outfit Definitions**: Defining an NPC's look and outfit was done by a programmer.
 It was difficult for the creative team to experiment.

 * **Slow outfit customisation outside of the engine**: Customising the character's outfit in Maya for use outside of the engine took so many clicks, it became untenable when we had to make hundreds of renders.